tommysulko/GameAbility2022/README.md

 ![Level6_GamePlay](https://github.com/tommysulko/GameAbility2022/blob/main/Images/Level6_GamePlay.png)

+# Obstacles

+For each level we have decided to insert obstacles based on the difficulty of the level, which if hit return to the beginning of the level.

+Examples:

 # Goal

 To change the level when you win we used this square as a goal at the end of each level